 An unspecified error occurred during System Restore.
 (0x80070091)"

 If you have faced this error, don't panic.
-In this article, you will understand a simple solution to fix system restore error 0x80070091 in Windows 10 and also learn how to get back your files lost or deleted during the process of fixing.
+In this article, you will understand a simple solution to fix system restore error 0x80070091 in Windows 10 and also learn how to get back your files lost or deleted during System Restore fixing process.

 Check your antivirus